david-liu/hiking/README.md

 and the results will save in the `jobs` collection of `jobs_db` database

-You can try with `-h` argument for more information
+Try with `-h` argument for more information

 ```sh
 code/service.py -h